A partition of the hypercube into maximally nonparallel Hamming codes: Construction of the partition

 which implies, together with (\ref{eq:3}) and $\alpha \neq \beta$, that

 By (C), each of these two cases, together with (\ref{eq:1}) and (\ref{eq:2}), has exactly $2^{2^m-2m-1}$ solutions for $X$.
-So, there are $2^{2^m-2m}$ solutions in total, which proves (ii). {$\blacktriangle$}
+So, there are $2^{2^m-2m}$ solutions in total, which proves (ii). \end{proof}

-As a \textbf{corollary}, we partitioned all the odd-cardinality subsets of $F$ into $2^m$ cosets $H_\alpha^1$ of extended Hamming codes such that every two different cosets are maximally nonparallel, that is, the corresponding extended Hamming codes have minimal possible intersections (in general, two extended Hamming codes can intersect in $2^{2^m-2m-1}$ elements, see e.g. (C), but in this case their odd cosets necessarily intersect).
+As a \textbf{corollary}, we partitioned all the odd-cardinality subsets of $F$ into $2^m$ cosets $H_\alpha^1$ of extended Hamming codes such that every two different cosets are maximally nonparallel.
+Being maximally nonparallel here means that the intersection of the corresponding extended Hamming codes is as small as possible to admit disjoint odd cosets.
+Note that, in general, the dimension of the intersection of two Hamming codes (extended Hamming codes) can possess any value from ${2^m-m-1}$ to ${2^m-2m-1}$ \cite[Theorem 3.4]{EV:98}.
+But in the last case, the linear span of the two codes will coincide with the whole space (in the case of extended Hamming codes, with the set of even-cardinality subsets of $F$), which means that the cosets of these codes (odd cosets, for extended Hamming codes) necessarily intersect.

+By removing the zero element from all $X$, we obtain a partition of the $(2^m-1)$-cube into maximally nonparallel cosets of Hamming codes.
+The first ($m=3$) partition is equivalent to Partition 8 in the classification of all partitions of the $7$-cube into $1$-perfect codes given by Phelps in \cite[Appendix]{Phelps:2000}.

 \textbf{Remark.} We can consider $\alpha$ as the ``color'' of the elements of $H_\alpha^1$.
-It is easy to see that, given an odd-cardinality set $X\subset F$, its color can be calculated by the formula
+It is easy to see that, given an odd-cardinality set $X\subset F$, its color can be explicitly calculated by the formula

-By removing the zero element from all $X$, we obtain a partition of the $(2^m-1)$-cube into maximally nonparallel cosets of Hamming codes.
-The first ($n=3$) partition from our series belongs to the classification of the partitions of the $7$-cube into cosets of Hamming codes in \cite{Phelps:2000}.